teemuniskanen/docs/docs/security.md

 # Error handling

-EBMeDS 2.0 uses standard HTTP error codes in its API.
+EBMEDS 2.0 uses standard HTTP error codes in its API.
 In addition to this, a JSON body is returned with some additional information, if available.

 Example: